JakeMelville/covid19-relief/README.md

 ## Build Status

-Build status of continus integration with Heroku is unsuccessful.
+Build status of continous integration with Heroku is successful.

 ## Technologies